Quantum Speed Limit From Tighter Uncertainty Relation: Tighter Uncertainty Relations for mixed quantum states

 Then we have the eigenvalues of the operator $f$ from the following equation

 Thus, from the above equation we see that $f$ is diagonalized in the same basis as $F$ and all is eigenvalues $|F_i|^2$ are real and positive semidefinite.
-Now, we know that if all the eigenvalues of a self adjoint or Hermitian operator are positive semidefinite, then that operator is positive semidefinite.
-Now from the above observations, we note the following properties about the nature of $\alpha_{mn}$ and $\beta_{ij}$.
-Note that we have proved that the operators $f$ and $g$ are positive operators in general.
-Thus, we know from the definition of positive operators that the following is true of $f$ being a positive operator such that $\langle x,fx\rangle >0$ for all $x\neq 0$.
-From this definition, we have $\langle\psi_n|f|\psi_n\rangle > 0 $ and this implies that $\alpha_{n,n}>0$.
-Similarly, $\beta_{m,m}>0$ as well.
-Keeping in mind that these properties hold, we now move on to prove the uncertainty tighter uncertainty relation for mixed quantum states.
+Now, we know that if all of the eigenvalues of a self adjoint or Hermitian operator are positive semidefinite, then that operator is positive semidefinite.
+Now from the above observations, we note the following properties about the nature of $\alpha_{m,n}$ and $\beta_{i,j}$.
+Since $f$ is a positive operator, therefore we have $\langle x,fx\rangle >0$ for all $x\neq 0$.
+From this definition, we have $\langle\psi_n|f|\psi_n\rangle > 0 $ which implies that $\alpha_{n,n}>0$ $\forall~n$.
+Similarly, $\beta_{m,m}>0$ $\forall~m$ as well.
+Keeping in mind that these properties hold, we now move on to prove the tighter uncertainty relation for mixed quantum states.
 From our definitions we get the following

 Therefore, we have $\Delta A\Delta B=\sqrt{\mathrm{Tr}(f)\mathrm{Tr}(g)}$.
 Using the definition of $f$ and $g$ we have

 Now we know from the structure of $\{f,g\}$ that $\alpha_{n,n}$ and $\beta_{m,m}$ are real positive numbers in general.
 Therefore, using the Cauchy-Schwarz inequality for two real positive vectors $\{|\alpha_1|,|\alpha_2|...,|\alpha_n|\}$ and $\{|\beta_1|,|\beta_2|...,|\beta_n|\}$ we have the following inequality